-The Prophet considered the loss of trust a sign of the end of societies, and it is a sign of the closeness of the Final Hour
+The Prophet sconsidered the loss of trust a sign of the end of societies, and a sign of the closeness of the Final Hour.

 The Quran also informs us of Luqman, the Wise.
 He was from an African background, and had great wisdom.
-An entire chapter in the Quran bears his name.
+An entire chapter in the Ouran bears his name.

-The Prophet seconsidered the loss of trust a sign of the end of societies, and it is a sign of the closeness of the Final Hour.
+The Prophet see considered the loss of trust a sign of the end of societies, and a sign of the closeness of the Final Hour.

 Abu Hurairah said: "While the Prophet was sitting in a session teaching people, a Bedouin came to him saying: 'When will the Final Hour be established?'
-The Prophet continued talking to the people and after he finished, he asked: 'Where is the one who asked about the Hour?'
+The Prophet continued talking to the people, and after he finished, he asked: 'Where is the one who asked about the Hour?'
 The Bedouin said: 'I am here O Messenger of Allah!'
 The Prophet said: 'When trust is lost, the Final Hour will be established.'
 He asked, 'How would it be lost?'
-He said: 'When public matters are put under the responsibility of people who are not qualified, wait for the hour to be established!'"
+He said: 'When public matters are put under the responsibility of people who are not qualified, wait for the hour to be established!"
 (Bukhari)

-- People are equal in terms of using what has been placed at our disposal by the Creator.
-Allah, the Exalted, says: "O mankind, eat from whatever is on earth [that is] lawful and good and do not follow the footsteps of Satan.
-Indeed he is, to you, a clear enemy."
-(2:168) - People are equal in terms of worshiping Allah alone.
-Everyone is a slave to Allah regardless of their race, ethnicity, skin color and language.
+People are equal in terms of worshiping Allah alone.
+Everyone is a slave to Allah regardless of their race, ethnicity, skin color or language.
 Allah, the Exalted, says: "O mankind, worship your Lord, who created you and those before you, that you may become righteous."
 (2:21)

 The religion of Islam has come to eradicate all forms of racism.
-It is mentioned in the narration of Abu Uqbah, who was a freed slave from the people of Persia: "I was present with the Prophet , on the Day of Uhud.
+It is mentioned in the narration of Abu Uqbah, who was a freed slave from the people of Persia: "I was present with the Prophet on the Day of Uhud.
 I struck a man from among the idolaters and said: 'Take that!
 And I am a former Persian slave!'
-News of that reached the Prophet and he said: 'Why did you not say: "Take that!
-And I am a freed Ansari slave."
+News of that reached the Prophet and he said: 'Why did you not say: 'Take that!
+And I am a freed Ansari slave.'"
 (Ibn Majah - da'eef)

-The Prophet herein encouraged him to tie his roots back to the Ansar, as it was more beloved to him then saying that he was a 'Persian'.
+The Prophet herein encouraged him to tie his roots back to the Ansar, as it was more beloved to him then saying that he was a "Persian".
 Although the Companion was a Persian by ethnicity, the Prophet was very keen that one's love, hate, and alliance be with the religion of Islam, far from ethnic ties.